e-woo/recommendify/README.md

 ## NOTE
 Due to the limitations of a Spotify developer app, this web app will only work for whitelisted people for now.
-If you would like to try this web app,
+If you would like to try this web app, contact me at ethanwoo.vercel.app

 # Recommendify